Seeking a treatment for IBS pain in tarantula venom

-Category: Climate Hits: 1For patients who have inflammatory bowel syndrome (IBS), the condition is literally a pain in the gut.
+Category: Climate Hits: 7For patients who have inflammatory bowel syndrome (IBS), the condition is literally a pain in the gut.
 Chronic -- or long-term -- abdominal pain is common, and there are currently no effective treatment options for this debilitating symptom.
 In a new study, researchers identify a new potential source of relief: a molecule derived from spider venom.
 In experiments with mice, they found that one dose could stop symptoms associated with IBS pain.

 Read more https://www.sciencedaily.com/releases/2021/06/210623130711.htm